 Every day, millions of internet users asks Google what are seemingly simple questions about Cannabis.
 However, because ‘the powers that be’ deem cannabis to a controversial topic the internet is rife with misinformation, bias and propaganda.

 DANK is setting out to fix this by answering your most pertinent questions whether it be about herbs, edibles or Dry Herb Vaporizers UK.

 Alongside a big smile and a serious case of the munchies, red bloodshot eyes are one of the major giveaways that you have had a good session with your dry herb vaporizer.

-You may have read that red dry eyes occurs when someone is allergic to the cannabis smoke in the air.
+You may have read that red dry eyes occur when someone is allergic to the cannabis smoke in the air.
 However, this does not explain why eyes can go red after eating edibles.

 Also, you may have noticed that it doesn’t happen every time or that some people’s eyes turn red after one toke whilst others can session for hours and with no effect on their pupils at all.